Timinator2000/Algorithm_X/13 - coloring your requirements/02 - constructing a word search.md

 * Each grid location may be covered by 0 to 4 words.

-* Any location covered by 2 to 4 words must be covered (“colored”) with the same letter by each word.
+* Any location covered by 2 to 4 words must be colored with the same letter by each word.

 These non-binary stipulations do not fit into an Algorithm X matrix where everything is binary.
 The solution is to customize `AlgorithmXSolver`to monitor these non-binary requirements outside the Algorithm X matrix.

 # Requirements